Simulate In-Fusion® Cloning with One Insert

 Name the New Primers and Create the Product Sequence

-Enter appropriate descriptive names for the two newly designed primers.
+Enter appropriate names for the two new primers.

 Click Clone to create the new In-Fusion product sequence.